arthurlockman/CS2303-Homework-3/README.md

 # CS2303-Homework-3
 Homework 3 for WPI CS2303.
+Documentation can be found at http://users.wpi.edu/~ajlockman/cs2303assig3/

 ##Compiling
 To compile, simply change into the directory of the project and type: